cran-task-views/TimeSeries/TimeSeries.md

 -   Seasonal adjustment of daily time series, allowing for day-of-week, time-of-month, time-of-year and holiday effects is provided by `r pkg("dsa")`.
+-   `r pkg("StructuralDecompose")` decomposes a time series into trend, seasonality and residuals, allowing for level shifts.
 -   *Analysis of seasonality* : the `r pkg("bfast")` package
     provides methods for detecting and characterizing abrupt changes within the trend and seasonal components obtained from a